-The Open Electricity Market (OEM) is fully effective, and ever since 1 May 2019, everyone in Singapore can choose their preferred electricity retailer.
+The Open Electricity Market (OEM) has been in effect ever since 1 May 2019.
+Everyone in Singapore can choose their preferred electricity retailer.
 In theory, it sounds wonderfully liberating: Yay, cheaper electricity!
-We’re no longer “stuck” with Singapore Power
+We’re no longer “stuck” with Singapore Power!

 (SP Group)!
 We are free!

-But would you believe that when it came down to the actual switching of accounts from SP Group to Sembcorp I almost gave up?
+But would you believe that back in 2019 when it came down to the actual switching from SP Group to Sembcorp I almost gave up?
 And just to be clear – it has nothing to do with Sembcorp as a retailer.
 I just had to manage so much paperwork that it made me reconsider if the savings were worth it.

 By default, everyone receives power from Singapore Power (SP) Services.
 There’s no “deadline” because it’s not like there’s a blackout waiting to happen if you lay idle.
 If you don’t do anything, you’ll just pay for your supply at the electricity tariff set by the Energy Market Authority (EMA), which sadly, went from being the only option to the most expensive option.

-That said, if you ask us, the recommendation will always be to switch to a new electricity retailer – it will be leceh, but you can shave up to 30% off your electricity bill, so it’s stamp-plus-chop the MoneySmart thing to do.
+That said, if you ask us, the recommendation will always be to switch to a new electricity retailer – it will be troublesome, but you can shave some dollars off your electricity bill, so it’s stamp-plus-chop the MoneySmart thing to do.

-Top 5 FAQs about switching from SP Group to a new electricity retailer
+1. Should I switch from SP Group to a new electricity retailer?

 Disclaimer: This is not an advertorial, and we are in no way paid or compensated by SP.
 This is put together because we believe it will be helpful for homeowners in their journey of shopping for a new electricity retailer.

-This is a common question because duh – since SP is the “official” provider shouldn’t their prices be more competitive?
+This is a common question because duh – since Singapore Power (SP) is the “official” electricity provider shouldn’t their prices be more competitive?

 According to SP, they are the “national grid operator”, and not an electricity retailer per se.
 They are a “market support service licensee” whose job is to “ensure a reliable supply, transmitting and distributing electricity to all customers regardless of their choice of retailers”.
 It is not to give you low prices – that’s the role of the OEM.

 That’s the reason they give for following the regulated tariff.
-The EMA-approved tariff looks at the “long-term cost of producing electricity and factors in the cost of maintaining and operating the grid”, which is about 24% of the tariff (around 5.7 cents to 6.25 cents).
+The SP Group electricity tariff ($0.2974/kWh from October to December 2022) looks at the “long-term cost of producing electricity and factors in the cost of maintaining and operating the grid”.

 On the other hand, electricity retailers are free to employ whatever strategy they want for your business.
 They can price their electricity however they want, and work with other providers (like insurers) to come up with promo bundles.